bradleypeterson/A.C.E.S./aces/factory/README.md

 A REST-influenced Python HTTP API that forms the backend logic of ACES assignment generation and management.
 Frontend services (or instructors leveraging the API) can upload new assignments to be made available to students, from which students may download prepared versions (watermarked and git-templated).

+Basic usage for this service is reviewed in [this video](https://www.youtube.com/watch?v=19Zmw9mQgRk).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.